Pomiculture/PYNQ-overlay/README.md

 <div id='improvement'/>

 ## 7) Axes of improvement
-- Make changes in the kernel code of the kernel code of the threshold function to further reduce the execution time;
+- Make changes to the kernel code of the kernel code of the threshold function to further reduce the execution time;
 - Improve the design of the Python driver class;
+- Make the threshold function more customizable by allowing the choice of the [thresholding technique](https://docs.opencv.org/4.5.2/d7/d1b/group__imgproc__misc.html#gaa9e58d2860d4afa658ef70a9b1115576 "Threshold types");
 - Implement the IP block of the erode function;
 - Combine the custom IP blocks with the RGB LED and the HDMI in a same overlay to avoid switching between them.
 Either start from the whole [PYNQ-Z2 base overlay](https://github.com/Xilinx/PYNQ/tree/master/boards/Pynq-Z2/base "PYNQ-Z2 Base Overlay"), adding the custom IP, or start from zero.
 This [tutorial](https://discuss.pynq.io/t/tutorial-rebuilding-the-pynq-base-overlay-pynq-v2-6/1993 "Rebuilding the base overlay") may help;
 - Configure the HDMI-out peripheral to display the results on an external screen;
 - Apply the function continuously on a video stream.

----
-photo pynq branchements et dire que branhcer port hdmi-in

-The Xilinx® Zynq® All Programmable device is an SOC based on a dual-core ARM® Cortex®-A9 processor (referred to as the Processing System or PS), integrated with FPGA fabric (referred to as Programmable Logic or PL).
-The PS subsystem includes a number of dedicated peripherals (memory controllers, USB, Uart, IIC, SPI etc) and can be extended with additional hardware IP in a PL Overlay.

-expliquer threshold preprocess et postprocess

-partie process avec les vidéos et explications framework = expliquer process + expliquer etaps dev partie axes amelios : continuer optimiser code + traiter erode

-expliquer rôle threshold - Thresh figé params goal : maipulate matrices and use dma for large arrays et dev custom ip block intergrate in own overlay and use it with a Driver on notebook

-Intérêt était avant tout de développer mon propre bloc pour l’intégrer dans un overlay, manipuler des matrices de grande taille en utilisant le module DMA (accès direct à la mémoire), et développer un driver pour exécuter la fonction.
-Donc le résultat est fidèle.

-DMA allows to deal with large arrays = good for images + def dma

-Évite d’installer des librairies sur PYNQ sans pour autant consommer bcp, se passer d'import